Do’s and Don’ts for Optimizing Your Online Profile

 When it comes to adding pictures to your online profile, quality is key.
 That’s why we recommend adding photos that represent what you look like right now, are well-lit, taken against a white or solid background, clearly show your face, and only feature you.
 Also, please only upload photos of yourself in portrait (vertical) orientation.
 This makes it easier for Casting Directors to clearly see your look.
 Be sure to read through our profile photo guide for more tips on what we’re looking for.

 Don’t add multiple photos of the same look

 Having access to your online profile and the ability to upload photos is exciting, but keep in mind it’s a tool Casting Directors use when considering you for work.
-When thinking about which photos to add, quality over quantity is always a good place to start.
-For example, you may have five really great formal outfits, but you do not need to upload photos in each outfit.
-Pick one and take a well-lit photo of yourself to represent all your formal looks.
+When choosing photos to add, think unique and distinct looks.
+For example, you may have five really great formal outfits, but you do not need to upload photos in each style.
+Pick one and take a well-lit picture of yourself to represent all your formal outfits.

-If you’re looking for an optimal number of profile photos, you should always have a current headshot, full body shot, and a variety of unique looks.
-Keeping your profile to 20 or less total photos shows you are a professional Background Actor.
-More than that will only clutter your profile.
+If you’re looking for an optimal number of profile photos, you should always have a current headshot, full body shot, 1-2 additional looks, and cars/pets you own and are willing to work with.

-Don’t forget to update your sizes and info
+Don’t forget to update your information as it changes

-Now that you can log in to your profile whenever you choose, it’s your responsibility to keep your information up to date.
-If your appearance, sizes, contact information, vehicles, or any other details change, be sure to update your profile so Casting Directors can consider you for the right types of roles.
+We recommend updating your photos and profile information every six months or any time your look changes.
+If your appearance, sizes, contact information, vehicles, or any other details change, be sure to update your profile as soon as possible so Casting Directors can consider you for the right types of roles.